 In July 2018, the Company's Board of Directors and stockholders approved the 2018 Employee Stock Purchase Plan (the "2018 ESPP").
 There are 500,000 shares of common stock initially reserved for issuance under the 2018 ESPP.
 The number of shares of common stock that may be issued under the 2018 ESPP will automatically increase on each January 1, beginning with the fiscal year ending December 31, 2019, equal to the least of (i) 1,000,000 shares, (ii) 1% of the outstanding shares of common stock as of the last day of the immediately preceding fiscal year and (iii) such other amount determined by the 2018 ESPP administrator.
 Under the 2018 ESPP, employees may purchase shares of the Company's common stock at a price per share equal to 85% of the lower of the fair market value of the common stock on the first trading day of the offering period or on the exercise date.
 The 2018 ESPP provides for consecutive, overlapping 24-month offering periods, each of which will include purchase periods.
 The first offering period commenced on July 18, 2018 and will end on the first trading day on or before August 15, 2020.
-The second offering period commenced on February 15, 2019.
-During the three and six months ended June 30, 2019, stock-based compensation expense related to the 2018 ESPP was \$0.2 million and \$0.3 million, respectively.
+The second and third offering periods commenced on February 15, 2019 and August 16, 2019, respectively.
+During the three and nine months ended September 30, 2019, stock-based compensation expense related to the 2018 ESPP was \$0.2 million and \$0.5 million, respectively.